QuailaDNE/CCU-1092PD-JuiceEx/README.md

 ./a.out path1 path2
 ```
 #### description:
-The contents of file in path1 will be copied to the file in path2.
+The contents of the file in path1 will be copied to the file in path2.

 ## 19_tolower.c
 This program will convert every capital letter in the file to lowercase.